This post may contain affiliate links. Read my full disclosure policy.

 4. Let simmer on medium heat until wine is reduced by half, about 5 minutes.
 Add the can of tomatoes and their juice, breaking them up with the metal spatula.
 Stir in the soy sauce.
 Toss in the parmesan rind (optional) to add even more depth and a bay leaf.

-5. Place this in a slow cooker on its lowest setting for 6 hours (or medium heat for 3 hours).
-Adjust seasonings, add more salt to taste, discard parmesan rind and bay leaf.
-(Alternately you can continue to simmer in the dutch oven on the stove, covered, for 1-2 hours, on lowest heat, adding chicken stock if necessary (if it gets too dry) or uncovering, and cooking off liquid, if it seems too liquidy.
-Taste, adjust salt to your liking.)
+6. *Alternately, you can continue to simmer in the dutch oven on the stovetop, covered, for 1-2 hours, on the lowest heat, adding chicken stock if necessary (if it gets too dry) or uncovering, and cooking off liquid if it seems too liquidy.
+Taste and adjust salt to your liking.
+See notes for Instant pot!

 • Saute the tomato paste until it deepens in color, also giving depth.

-Ways to serve Turkey Bolognese
+Ways to Serve Bolognese Sauce

 A simple, healthy recipe for Turkey Mushroom Bolognese, that can be made in an Instant Pot, Slow Cooker or stove top.
 Flavorful and delicious! | www.feastingathome.com

-More recipes you may enjoy
+More recipes you may enjoy!

 Hope you enjoy this healthier version of Bolognese!
 Let me know what you think in the comments below.